This section highlights some of our favorite bamboo plant species. Many of them

 Its native habitat is lowland valleys of Guangxi province southern China.
 These are set amongst Karst Mountains with deep gorges.

-Min. temp reports vary, most between 24-28°F. Min USDA zone: 9a.
+Min. temp reports vary, most between 24-28°F - it seems to be a true tropical to us and would likely suffer at temps below freezing.
+Min USDA zone: 9a.
 Click to find your zone.

 A beautiful collector's bamboo.
 Culms emerge green and mature to a shiny black (almost purplish tint).
 Grows erect and arches at the top.
 Versatile in the landscape.
 Can be planted either as a specimen/focal point, in a row along a path/road/stream, or among other tropical foliage.
 From the Indonesian island of Timor.